Dandenong Ranges National Park, Melbourne

 Dandenong Ranges National Park

-The Dandenong Ranges National Park, a welcome escape from Melbourne city life for many and a major tourist destination for local and international visitors.
-At 633 meters in height, Mt Dandenong can be seen from the Melbourne city center, just under 50 km’s away.
+The Dandenong Ranges National Park is a welcome escape from Melbourne city life for many and a major tourist destination for local and international visitors.
+At 633 meters in height, Mt Dandenong can be seen from the Melbourne city centre, just under 50 km away.

 Dandenong Ranges Walks

 Walking trails in the Dandenongs range from very short strolls to quite strenuous hikes.
-A number of the tracks are open to mountain bikers, horse riding and dog walking.
+A number of the tracks are open to mountain bikers, horse riders and dog walkers.

-Walk quietly, local wildlife can often be seen.
-Early morning in the forest is perhaps the ideal time to see the lyrebird and other elusive native animals.
+Walk quietly; local wildlife can often be seen.
+Early morning in the forest is perhaps the ideal time to spot the lyrebird and other elusive native animals.

-Each post has details of walk distance and general level of fitness required, available parking, whether it is dog-friendly and if it is suitable for wheelchairs or baby buggies.
+Each post provides details on walk distance, the general level of fitness required, available parking, whether it is dog-friendly, and whether it is suitable for wheelchairs or baby prams.

-Before starting out, it is recommended that a map app of walking trails in the Dandenongs be downloaded.
+Before starting, it is recommended that a map app of walking trails in the Dandenongs be downloaded.

 Bushwalking Safety